An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Background

-From the engineering lifecycle model perspective, different lifecycle models have different ways of balancing when and how to design interfaces.
-Table~\ref{tab:model_comparison} summarizes different mainstream lifecycle models with their advantages and disadvantages~\cite{mathieson2020systems}.
-As mentioned in Table~\ref{tab:model_comparison}, the Waterfall model has a rigorously structured plan but with low variability.
-The Agile model, widely used in today's software development, focuses more on customer needs and "Speed to market" of features but is unstructured and poses challenges for complex systems such as ML-enabled systems~\cite{mathieson2020systems}.
+From the software development lifecycle (SDLC) model perspective, different lifecycle models have different ways of balancing when and how to design interfaces.
+Table~\ref{tab:model_comparison} summarizes different mainstream lifecycle models with their advantages and disadvantages~\cite{mathieson2020systems,balaji2012waterfall}.
+In Table~\ref{tab:model_comparison}, the Waterfall model has a rigorously structured plan but with low variability.
+The Agile model, widely used in today's software development, focuses more on customer needs and "Speed to market" of features but is unstructured and poses challenges for complex systems such as ML-enabled systems~\cite{mathieson2020systems,balaji2012waterfall}.
 The Spiral model prioritizes iterative development and deployment for incremental delivery but has the risk of instability caused by changing requirements and also challenges with complex systems.
-In this context, our research explores how to find a proper balance for ML-enabled systems between system complexity, speed to market, and requirement variability.
+Compared with Agile, Spiral, and Waterfall models, V-Model has disadvantages in "Speed to Market" and "Requirement Variability" given its limited flexibility~\cite{mathieson2020systems,balaji2012waterfall}, but has advantages in "System Boundary"~\cite{graessler2020new}, "System Validation \& Verification"~\cite{cederbladh2023early} for systems with high complexity such as ML-enabled systems.
+In this context, our research to investigate V-Model is about finding a proper balance for ML-enabled systems between the complexity, boundary, consistency, and criticality of systems, speed to market, and requirement variability.
+There have been recent research works that study the integration of SDLC models for machine learning applications~\cite{ranawana2021agile,laato2022integrating,petersen2022towards}, our work is different in that we mainly address the gap of collaboration challenges by developing a set of propositions through the use of V-Model.